Educational Studies Department (EDS)

 TESOL Field Seminar

 This course is designed to equip TESOL teacher candidates with a solid understanding of the theoretical and research-based second language acquisition processes in practice.
-Teacher candidates will learn about and practice the complex processes of planning instruction for ELs, engaging ELs in learning, and assessing EL learning.
-Candidates will further develop understanding and practices related to the topics of academic language, co-planning and co-teaching, intercultural communication, professionalism and advocacy and teacher performance assessment (edTPA).
+Teacher candidates learn about and practice the complex processes of planning instruction for ELs, engaging ELs in learning, and assessing EL learning.
+Candidates further develop understanding and practices related to the topics of academic language, co-planning and co-teaching, intercultural communication, professionalism and advocacy and teacher performance assessment (edTPA).
 Prerequisite: TSL 400 or TSL 463 or concurrent enrollment; must be taken concurrently with EDS 402 or EDS 446; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.

 TSL 425 Cr.3